ROCm/rocm-install-on-linux/docs/how-to/native-install/multi-version-install.rst

 one.
 The ``amdgpu-install`` script automatically adds the required repositories for the latest release.

-Refer to :ref:`Register ROCm packages <ubuntu-register-rocm>` on the :doc:`Ubuntu native installation <./native-install/ubuntu>` page.
+Refer to :ref:`Register ROCm packages <ubuntu-register-rocm>` for guidance on manually adding ROCm repositories.